joshdowning/tyk-docs/tyk-docs/content/planning-for-production/ensure-high-availability/synchroniser.md

 In order to process API requests successfully the worker Gateways need resources such as API keys, certificates, and OAuth clients.

-Tyk Gateway v4.1 introduces an improved synchroniser functionality within Multi Data Centre Bridge (MDCB) v2.0.3.
-Prior to this release, the API keys, certificates and OAuth clients required by worker Gateways were synchronised from the controller Gateway on-demand.
-With Gateway v4.1 and MDCB v2.0.3 we introduce proactive synchronisation of these resources to the worker Gateways when they start up.
+Prior to Tyk Gateway v4.1, the API keys, certificates and OAuth clients required by worker Gateways were synchronised from the controller Gateway on-demand.
+With Gateway v4.1 and MDCB v2.0.3 we introduced proactive synchronisation of these resources to the worker Gateways when they start up.

 This change improves resilience in case the MDCB link or controller Gateway is unavailable, because the worker Gateways can continue to operate independently using the resources stored locally.
 There is also a performance improvement, with the worker Gateways not having to retrieve resources from the controller Gateway when an API is first called.